 So far since setting up Pawsome Pensions, Ali has faced unexpected vets bills of over £1600.
 We are so pleased to have been able to pay £1102 towards these bills.
 As Bodie is getting older and his mouth cancer progresses he will most likely require more help, which is something we will be here to help with.
 Bodie is a great example of why Pawsome Pensions have set up and got going, ensuring we can try and help towards the best veterinary care for Bodie and all Pawsome Pensions Dogs.

 In October 2018 Blitz was the second dog we helped.
 Unfortunately he had a little problem in his rear end!
 Blitz had an infection in his anal glands, all dogs owners might appreciate the pong of such an issue, and obviously the discomfort for the dog.

 The treatment for this cost was an unexpected whopping £1,035.
 Blitz was insured, however the insurance company refused to honour the payment sadly.
 Pawsome Pensions managed to give his owner Lou £500 towards her bill, which was greatly appreciated.

-Blitz has unfortunately since needed a bit of help with a skin infection.
-We helped with £77 towards the bill.
+Updates – Blitz has unfortunately since needed a bit of help with a skin infection and an infected cyst on his back in July 2020.
+We helped with £207 towards the bill.

 Blitz has had a few issues now and most certainly Pawsome Pensions assistance has assisted with Blitz receiving the best care he can have.